sartorious/sartorious/README.md

 - 👋 Hi, I’m @sartorious
 - 👀 I’ve been working with python to manage my stock portfolio and analyse the sentiment of tweets
 - 🌱 I’ve successfully installed lineageos on a mobile.
 I'm looking to try out some apps by building myself from github source.
-- 💞️ I may be able to collaborate on a good cause, such as free speech / self sufficiency

 - 📫 How to reach me ... not yet

 <!---